Famously no-frills xiaolongbao counter beloved by locals — line up, point, sit, devour.

 - Is it cash only?

 - WeChat Pay and Alipay are accepted, but credit cards (including international Visa and Mastercard) are NOT.
 Bring at least ¥80-150 in cash as backup — the staff occasionally have mobile-payment network issues during lunch rush.
-Average bill per person is ¥40-70 depending on whether you order plain pork or the crab-roe seasonal special.
+Average bill per person is ¥40-70 depending on whether you order plain pork or the pricier crab-roe baskets.
 Tipping is not expected and isn't built into the menu pricing.

 - How crowded is it and when should I go?

 - Peak is 12:00-13:30 on weekdays and all day on weekends.
 Arrive at 11:00 right at the lunch-window opening (before the queue forms) or 14:30 for the post-lunch lull.
 Average wait is 15-30 minutes at peak; the line moves predictably because everyone orders the same one or two baskets.
-The shop closes around 19:30 — there is no late-dinner service in the traditional sense.
+The shop closes at 20:30 daily, so an early, quieter dinner around 17:30 also works.

 - Are there multiple Jia Jia Tang Bao locations?